sidneytang-elation/react-redux-workshop/README.md

 The above is what you should see in the browser when you start up the dev server.

 **Note**: If you encounter an error running `npm install`, you may need to update your installation of Node.
 For Elation's main app in particular, you'll need v4 or higher, with v6 or higher being strongly preferred (as well as `npm` v3 or higher).
 You can check out http://www.hostingadvice.com/how-to/update-node-js-latest-version/ for some examples on how to update Node.

+It is also strongly recommended that you install the [React Developer Tools Chrome extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
+This will add a tab called React to your developer tools pane where you can inspect your component tree and each component's state and props.

 ## Building a simple message viewer component